One of the most popular places in the world for tourism, Turkey is now establishing itself as a destination for higher education

 On arrival in the country you have 90 days to apply for a residence permit, which can be done at the nearest police headquarters.

-To find out more about visas, visit Turkish Consulate London - Visa Information .
+To find out more about visas, visit Turkish Consulate London - Information for visa applicants .

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.